 In Alberta, the majority of the health professions are regulated under the Health Professions Act (HPA).
 This piece of legislation acts as a legal framework by which the health professions or ‘colleges’ operate and regulate its activity.
 Self-regulated colleges are governed by a board of directors or council made up of elected members of the profession along with government-appointed members.

-The college’s role, as outlined in the HPA is clear:
+The college’s role, as outlined in the HPA is clear.
+It must:

-- may approve programs of study and education courses for the purposes of registration requirements.”
+f. may approve programs of study and education courses for the purposes of registration requirements.

 In 2001, the enactment of the HPA called into force the oversight responsibility of the Ombudsman with the health professions colleges.
 Any person may make a complaint about a regulatory college in accordance with the Ombudsman Act.

 Today, of the health colleges, all fall into the jurisdiction of the Ombudsman except the midwives and the acupuncturists.
 These organizations remain governed by the Health Disciplines Act until work to bring these colleges under the HPA has been completed.